raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

   - duplicate node key detection.
 - Pipeline-owned Canvas declaration:
   - statistical weights validation and extract fan-in use `chain` and `chord`,
-  - the chord body is the single fan-in node,
+  - the chord body is the single fan-in node, `run_weights_qa`,
-  - the body task links to the downstream QA, publish, notify, and finalize chain,
+  - the body task links to the downstream publish, notify, and finalize chain,
-  - node tasks receive run ID, node key, output scope, and resolved upstream output versions.
+  - node tasks receive run ID and node key.
 - Duplicate task handling: duplicate node task delivery does not run an already running or succeeded implementation again.
 - Node contract validation.
 - Output scope/idempotency key generation.